Heterodox economics: Rejection of neoclassical economics

-There is no single "heterodox economic theory"; there are many different "heterodox theories" in existence.
-What they all share, however, is a rejection of the neoclassical orthodoxy as representing the appropriate tool for understanding the workings of economic and social life.
-The reasons for this rejection may vary.
+Heterodox economics is not a school of thought in its own right, but rather an umbrella term for a set of various, diverse schools of economic thought.
+Despite their diversity, heterodox schools often consider neoclassical economics to be a flawed or invalid approach to understanding economics.
+The reasons behind this rejection may vary.
 Some of the elements commonly found in heterodox critiques are listed below.

 Criticism of the neoclassical model of individual behavior

 One of the most broadly accepted principles of neoclassical economics is the assumption of the "rationality of economic agents".
 Indeed, for a number of economists, the notion of rational maximizing behavior is taken to be synonymous with economic behavior (Hirshleifer 1984).
-When some economists' studies do not embrace the rationality assumption, they are seen as placing the analyses outside the boundaries of the Neoclassical economics discipline (Landsberg 1989, 596).
+When some economists' studies do not embrace the rationality assumption, they are seen as placing the analyses outside the boundaries of the neoclassical economics discipline (Landsberg 1989, 596).
 Neoclassical economics begins with the a priori assumptions that agents are rational and that they seek to maximize their individual utility (or profits) subject to environmental constraints.
 These assumptions provide the backbone for rational choice theory.

-Many heterodox schools are critical of the homo economicus model of human behavior used in standard neoclassical model.
+Many heterodox schools are critical of the homo economicus model of human behavior used in the standard neoclassical model.
 A typical version of the critique is that of Satya Gabriel:

 Neoclassical economic theory is grounded in a particular conception of human psychology, agency or decision-making.
 It is assumed that all human beings make economic decisions so as to maximize pleasure or utility.
 Some heterodox theories reject this basic assumption of neoclassical theory, arguing for alternative understandings of how economic decisions are made and/or how human psychology works.
 It is possible to accept the notion that humans are pleasure seeking machines, yet reject the idea that economic decisions are governed by such pleasure seeking.
 Human beings may, for example, be unable to make choices consistent with pleasure maximization due to social constraints and/or coercion.
 Humans may also be unable to correctly assess the choice points that are most likely to lead to maximum pleasure, even if they are unconstrained (except in budgetary terms) in making such choices.
 And it is also possible that the notion of pleasure seeking is itself a meaningless assumption because it is either impossible to test or too general to refute.
 Economic theories that reject the basic assumption of economic decisions as the outcome of pleasure maximization are heterodox.

-Shiozawa emphasizes that economic agents act in a complex world and therefore impossible for them to attain maximal utility point.
-They instead behave as if there are a repertories of many ready made rules, one of which they chose according to relevant situation.
+Shiozawa emphasizes that economic agents act in a complex world and it is therefore impossible for them to attain maximal utility point.
+They instead behave as if there are repertoires of many ready-made rules, one of which they choose according to the relevant situation.